netliferesearch/craft-starter/docs/getting-started.md

 1. Run `mysql` to log into the locally running mariadb database.
     - Inside the MySQL prompt create a new database by calling `CREATE DATABASE <name-of-project> CHARACTER SET UTF8mb4 COLLATE utf8mb4_danish_ci;` Trivia: We use `utf8mb4_danish_ci` to ensure proper ordering of ÆØÅ.
     - To learn your mysql username run `SELECT USER(),CURRENT_USER();` inside the mysql prompt.
-1. Run `cp .env.example .env` to create a `.env` configuration file based on the example file and complete its configuration.
+1. Run `cp .env.example .env` to create a `.env` configuration file based on the example file and complete its configuration (replace instances of <name-of-project>).
-    - DATABASE_URL=mysql://username@localhost/<name-of-project>
 1. Go to `https://<name-of-project>.test/admin` to install Craft.

 ## Troubleshooting